udaan-iitt/editions/2024_Summer/discussion-on-defence-with-mr-r-muralidharan.md

 > “We will use it for upgrading the CMS with machine learning models, which will be trained with the collected data set.
 Secondly, where our data is not available, we also are able to simulate the training data by an appropriate simulation technique.
 >
-> With all of our understanding, we'll submit it and then use that sample data to train a model.
+> With all of our understanding, we'll generate it and then use that sample data to train a model.
 The Indian defence is very upbeat about adopting AI, they themselves are adopting AI wherever they can.
 There was a committee formed, to define what they should do.
 So, they have a road map and every defence PSU - (Public Sector Undertaking) in the industry is also following that.
 There's a lot of adoption of newer technology in India.”

 And thus, he gave us a total inside-out of how the whole machine learning model training actually happens!
 Further, if that wasn’t enough, he was more than happy to introduce the emerging AI concept called ‘Edge AI”.
 Talking about Edge AI, he said: